Chart Color Schemes

 The level of residential development activity in Gilgandra is very low in comparison to the average area assessed nationally by AreaSearch

-Gilgandra has experienced very limited development activity, averaging less than one approval per year over five years (one approval in total).
-This low level of development is typical of rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
+Gilgandra has seen very limited development activity, averaging less than one approval per year over the past five years, with only one approval recorded during this period.
+This low level of development is typical in rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
 It should be noted that due to the small number of approvals, individual projects can significantly impact annual growth and relative statistics.

-Gilgandra has substantially lower development levels compared to the Rest of NSW, with its development pattern also well below national averages.
-Given the expected stable or declining population, Gilgandra is likely to face reduced pressure on housing, potentially presenting opportunities for buyers.
+Gilgandra has substantially lower development levels compared to the Rest of NSW, with its development pattern also falling below national averages.
+With a projected stable or declining population, Gilgandra is expected to face reduced pressure on housing, potentially presenting opportunities for buyers in the future.

 With population expected to remain stable or decline, Gilgandra should see reduced pressure on housing, potentially creating opportunities for buyers.